Conjugation Of Sentir In French

 Past Subjunctive

 The past subjunctive is formed using the past participle senti and the imperfect subjunctive of avoir or être depending on the context.
-For example, "que j'aie senti" (that I had felt).
+To give you an idea, "que j'aie senti" (that I had felt).

 Using Sentir in Context: Common Expressions